 It is possible to purchase a solar pump on a budget, and over time, most solar systems will make and save you money.
 The money saving comes from not needing to purchase additional fuel over the years.

-See our Ultimate Guide To Solar Water Pumps for more information
+See our Ultimate Guide To Solar Water Pumps for more information and our blog – 4 things to know when going solar on your farm.

 We’ve put together a set of resources to help you irrigation effectively and efficiently.
 We cover some of the most common mistakes people make when setting up their irrigation system in our blog: Is your irrigation method setting up your farm for success?